 Lincoln

 § This page gives an overview of the Lincoln local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Lincoln district is centred on the historic city of Lincoln, dominated by its magnificent cathedral and medieval castle.
 Perched on a hill, the city overlooks the River Witham and the flat Lincolnshire countryside.
 The cobbled streets of the historic quarter, such as Steep Hill, lead down to a vibrant modern centre with shops, cafes, and waterways.
 The University of Lincoln adds a youthful atmosphere, while Roman remains, medieval architecture, and the Brayford Pool marina create a blend of heritage and contemporary living.
 The city is both a historic landmark and a thriving hub in the East Midlands.

-The administrative boundary of Lincoln can be viewed on OpenStreetMap: District Boundary of Lincoln.
+The administrative boundary of Lincoln can also be viewed on OpenStreetMap: District Boundary of Lincoln.

 Key Facts about Lincoln